 Who do I call if I do not live in the NNPHD District?

-If you do not live in Cedar, Dixon, Thurston or Wayne counties, please see these maps to find out the name and contact information of the health department that serves your county.
+If you do not live in Cedar, Dixon, Thurston or Wayne counties, visit the Nebraska Association of Local Health Directors (NALHD) site to find the contact information of the health department that serves your county.

 Where can I sign up for WIC?